How To Breed Rabbits – The Complete Step By Step Guide

 If your buck does his job he will make a grunting noise, freeze, and then fall off the doe in a rolling manner.
 Keep in mind that some bucks have their own quarks so one might look different than another.
 But that is the general mating process.

 But NEVER count it as a successful breeding unless you get a fall off.
 If you didn’t see some form of that behavior from the buck.
-He likely didn’t get it right, simply hunting does not mean he is mating her.
+He likely didn’t get it right, simply humping a doe does not mean he is mating her.

-Don’t Worry If You See This During The Rabbit Breeding
+Don’t Worry If You See What Looks Like Fighting During The Breeding

 Sometimes a good healthy doe can be a little bossy with the buck if she is in the mood to be bred.
 This is a good thing.
 It doesn’t happen all the time but it is possible.